Last Updated November 21, 2024

 Your strategy is implemented and the right people have been contacted with the best pitch.
 Now, you wait.

-For real though, this part is important.
-You can't decide if the media will be interested in your pitch, but you can be ready to jump into action when they get back to you.
+And while you can't decide if the media will be interested in your pitch, you can be ready to jump into action when they get back to you.

 There is a right way and the wrong way to follow up.
 The right way is helpful and breezy.
 The wrong way is manipulative and annoying.
-Before hitting the send button on your follow-up email, read it back from the perspective of the publication and make sure it doesn't sound like the latter.
+Think about:

 • How long has it been since you emailed?